aosabook/500lines/sampler/README.md

 check specifically for the case when $x_i=0$, and set the resulting
 $x_i\cdot{}\log(p_i)$ also to zero.

-Let's return for a moment to our discussion of log-space.
-Even if we really only need the PMF, and not the log-PMF, it is generally better to *first* compute it in log-space, and then exponentiate it if we need to take it out of log-space:
+Let's return for a moment to our discussion of using logs.
+Even if we really only need the PMF, and not the log-PMF, it is generally better to *first* compute it with logs, and then exponentiate it if we need to:

 ```python
 def pmf(self, x):